-- 4. Install pipe support (factory-supplied in loose parts bag) into selected furnace casing vent pipe hole.
-Pipe support should be positioned at bottom of casing hole. - 5.
+- Install pipe grommet (factory-supplied in loose parts bag) into selected furnace casing vent pipe hole. - 5.
 Be certain that mating surfaces of inducer housing connection elastomeric (rubber) coupling, and 2-in.
 (51 mm) diameter vent pipe are clean and dry.
 Assemble the elastomeric (rubber) vent coupling (with 2 loose clamps) onto inducer housing connection.
 Insert the 2-in.
 (51 mm) diameter vent pipe through the elastomeric (rubber) coupling and fully into inducer housing connection until it touches a stop inside the inducer housing outlet.
 Tighten the screws on both clamps to 15-in-lb. of torque. pipe to inducer housing.
-Tighten the clamp screws to 15-in-lb. of torque.
+Tighten the clamp screws to 15 in.-lb. of torque.